Jed Simon

-Jedson Louis Simon (born February 27, 1964) is a Canadian musician.
-He was a member of supergroup Scar the Martyr and has been a member of numerous metal bands, including Front Line Assembly, Strapping Young Lad, Zimmers Hole, and TENET.
-He is currently a member of VIMIC.
+Jedson Louis Simon (born February 27, 1964) is a Canadian guitarist.
+He was a member of supergroup Scar the Martyr and has been a member of numerous bands, including Front Line Assembly, Strapping Young Lad, Zimmers Hole, Tenet, and Vimic.

 Biography

 Simon was born on February 27, 1964, in Victoria, British Columbia.
 He gained attention in the metal community with his third speed metal band Armoros, which was founded in 1985.
 Armoros disbanded in 1989 after two successful demos and an album.

 Simon's next band was Caustic Thought, when his career with Byron Stroud began.
 Simon did three demos with Caustic Thought, and when he left them, he gave the job to Devin Townsend.
 After Caustic Thought, Simon briefly worked with Townsend on his Noisescapes project, who then left for Los Angeles to play with Steve Vai.
 In 1995, Townsend asked Simon to join his latest project, Strapping Young Lad (aka SYL), and Jed was a part of SYL until the band's split in 2007.
 Simon contributed guitars to Heavy as a Really Heavy Thing and also performed as a live member for the tour of the album.
 Simon also appears in the video for S.Y.L. from the same album.

 In 1996, Simon joined Front Line Assembly (FLA for short) on their Hard Wired tour as a touring guitarist (and also percussionist on Plasticity and Gun f.ex.).
 There was a live album and video done from the tour, which became known as Live Wired (1996).
-After that, Simon returned with SYL, who achieved even greater success with their second album City (1997).
+After that, Simon returned with SYL, who achieved even greater success with their second album City (1997) with Chris Valagao Mina.

 When Front Line Assembly went on to perform the Re-Wind tour in late 1998, Simon was on board again.
 In 1999, he also contributed guitars to FLA's studio album Implode.
 Simon's last tour with FLA was the Implosion tour in the spring of 1999.
 In 2000, Simon worked on Townsend's Physicist project, which is composed of all four members of SYL, but was considered "too light" by Devin to be an SYL album.